|

 McDonalds, the Yellow Pages and Labatt Blue Dry.

-announced the story of his father, Quebec racing hero Gilles Villeneuve,
+story of his father, Quebec racing hero Gilles Villeneuve, will be

 Italy.